MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 create a front door for a highly available web application using the Azure portal.md

 ![Network configuration for Azure Front Door.](../media/front-door-environment-diagram.png)

+In this exercise, you will:

++ Task 1: Create two instances of a web app
++ Task 2: Create a Front Door for your application
++ Task 3: View Azure Front Door in action

-## Create two instances of a web app
+## Task 1: Create two instances of a web app

 This exercise requires two instances of a web application that run in different Azure regions.
 Both the web application instances run in Active/Active mode, so either one can take traffic.
 This configuration differs from an Active/Stand-By configuration, where one acts as a failover.